Infinitude of palindromic almost-prime numbers: Introduction

-On the topic of palindromic numbers, perhaps one of the most difficult unsolved problems is the following conjecture (see for instance the concluding remarks in \cite{Banks-Hart-Sakata, Banks-Shparlinski}).
-First from here on out, $b$ denotes an integer larger than $1$.
-One says that a natural number is {\em $b$-palindromic}, or is a {\em $b$-palindrome}, if the sequence of its $b$-adic digits is palindromic.
-For a real number $x > 0$, we let $\mathscr{P}_b(x)$ be the set of all positive $b$-palindromic integers at most $x$ in size.
+On the topic of palindromic numbers, perhaps one of the most difficult unsolved problems is the following conjecture (see for instance the concluding remarks in Banks-Hart-Sakata \cite{Banks-Hart-Sakata} and Banks-Shparlinski \cite{Banks-Shparlinski}).
+First for a real number $x \geq 1$, we let $\mathscr{P}_b(x)$ be the set of all positive $b$-palindromic integers at most $x$ in size.

 \begin{conj} Let $b \geq 2$ be an integer.
 Then there are infinitely many prime numbers that are $b$-palindromic.
 In fact

 for $x$ large. \end{conj}